 What is White Nose Syndrome?

-White Nose Syndrome is a contagious disease that affects populations of hibernating bats.
+White Nose Syndrome (WNS) is a contagious disease that affects populations of hibernating bats.
 A fungus spreads along the skin of susceptible species causing infected bats to abnormally rouse from their hibernation.
 This excessive activity uses up fat reserves necessary to survive the winter.
 With the lack of insects during the hibernation months, bats can easily starve to death.
 The fungus primarily damages the wings of bats, which in addition to flight, are critical to other physiological functions.
-Over six million bats in Eastern North America have died from White Nose Syndrome since its discovery in 2006.
-White Nose Syndrome is currently affecting seven species of bats in 26 U.S. states and 5 Canadian provinces.
+Over five million bats in North America have died from White Nose Syndrome since its discovery in 2006.

 Origins of White Nose Syndrome